rgrupesh/Personal-Blog/content/posts/model/BERT-vs-XLNet.md

 title: BERT vs. XLNet
 cover: ./language.jpg
 date: 2020-08-10
-tags: [post,article,Deep Learning, NLP, Transformers, XLNet, BERT, Transfer Learning, SOTA, Language Model, ]
+tags:
+  [
+    post,
+    article,
+    Deep Learning,
+    NLP,
+    Transformers,
+    XLNet,
+    BERT,
+    Transfer Learning,
+    SOTA,
+    Language Model,
+  ]
 ---

 [Transformer](https://arxiv.org/pdf/1706.03762.pdf) based model has been key to recent advancement in the field of Natural Language Processing.
-The reason behind this success is technique called [Transfer Learning](https://en.wikipedia.org/wiki/Transfer_learning#:~:text=Transfer%20learning%20(TL)%20is%20a,when%20trying%20to%20recognize%20trucks.).
+The reason behind this success is technique called [Transfer Learning](<https://en.wikipedia.org/wiki/Transfer_learning#:~:text=Transfer%20learning%20(TL)%20is%20a,when%20trying%20to%20recognize%20trucks.>).
 Although computer vision practitioners are well-versed with this technique, it is relatively new to the field of NLP.
 In Transfer Learning, a model (in our case, a Transformer model) is pre-trained on a huge dataset using an unsupervised pre-training objective.
 This same model is then fine-tuned on the actual task.
 This approach works exceptionally well, even if you have as small as 500–1000 training samples.

 Further, two pretraining objectives that have been successful for pretraining neural networks used in transfer learning NLP are autoregressive (AR) language modeling and autoencoding (AE).
 The AR model can only use forward context or backward context at a time whereas AE language model can do both at a same time.
 BERT is AE whereas GPT is AR language model.